jtagcat/hcli/harg/FORMAT.md

 - Negating short options: adding `-` before a short option means `false` (`--f`, `-b-f`).
 - Negating long options: adding `-` before a long option means `false` (`---foo`).
 - Chokes parse until a keyword is found.
 This allows crafting subcommands, and global-local options.

+I have since learned, that some applications use plusses (`+f`) for negative short options, but I still do side with my prior decision.